WHAT IS NON-TRADITIONAL MISSIONS?

 Nontraditional missions (stateside outreach to refugees, mercy ministries, sports ministries, business as missions, etc.) can advance the Great Commission by providing gospel access, commending the gospel, modeling Christlikeness, and promoting church partnerships.
 Nontraditional missions should always seek to protect the church’s mission.
 Nontraditional missions strengthen the local church when they prioritize gospel proclamation and church membership, seek the counsel of church leaders, and function in a supportive role to the church.
 Nontraditional missions greatly benefit Christ’s Bride if these principles are in place.

-Sometimes well-intended solutions can create more problems.
+Article Written by Tim JacksonSometimes, well-intended solutions can create more problems.
 Kudzu, for example.
 During the Great Depression, the American South imported this fast-growing vine to stop widespread soil erosion.
 Kudzu quickly covered the ground.
-But Kudzu covered almost everything else: trees, telephone poles, and whole hillsides.
+But Kudzu covered almost everything else, too: trees, telephone poles, and whole hillsides.
 The botanical superhero turned out to be a noxious weed.
 The rescue mission became a hostile takeover.

 Nontraditional Missions Defined

-Nontraditional missions dominate the landscape of modern missions.
-Basically, any professional, parachurch, or nonprofit activity that helps to advance the Great Commission may be called nontraditional missions.
-Digging wells, community health, orphan care, famine relief, advocating for justice, addressing human trafficking, alleviating poverty, business as missions, student ministry, refugee work, media ministry, publishing, theological education, workshops on preaching, teaching English as a foreign language, sports ministry, international schools, medical missions—the list goes on.
-Nontraditional missions have done much good, but the trick is making sure that the workers do not forget the reason the work exists is in support of the Great Commission.
+So, what are non-traditional missions?
+Basically, any professional, parachurch, or nonprofit activity that fits the six-point job description in Chapter 2 and helps to advance the Great Commission.
+Non-traditional missions dominate the landscape of modern missions.
+Digging wells, community health, orphan care, famine relief, advocating for justice, addressing human trafficking, alleviating poverty, business as missions, student ministry, refugee work, media ministry, publishing, theological education, workshops on preaching, teaching English as a foreign language, sports ministry, international schools, medical missions—the list goes on and on.
+Non-traditional missions have done much good, but can easily drift from the biblical mandate of the Great Commission.
+It’s surprising to many that the YMCA was once a powerhouse of missionary activity in the mid-1800s, yet today has largely forgotten its wide-ranging missionary roots and dynamic evangelistic outreaches to university campuses.

-Understanding the proper role of nontraditional missions begins with understanding their biblical roots.
-Here are five ways we see the Great Commission advanced through nontraditional missions in the New Testament:
+Understanding the proper role of non-traditional missions and keeping them on course begins with understanding their biblical roots.
+We don't see non-traditional missions prescribed in Scripture, but by good and necessary consequence, we see non-traditional missions implied and commended.
+Here are five ways we see this in the New Testament.

-The Apostle Paul is the traditional missionary par excellence (Acts 13:1-14:28).
-Even so, we find Paul involved in nontraditional activities that supported the primary task of proclaiming the gospel and planting churches.
-In Corinth, Paul joined the tentmaking business of a Jewish refugee couple until he was supplied with resources that allowed him to devote himself fully to the Word (Acts 18:1-5).
-This Jewish couple would later follow Paul to Ephesus (18:18-19), correct the theology of the traveling Apollos (Acts 18:24-28), and host a church in their house back in Rome (1 Corinthians 16:19).
+The Apostle Paul is the traditional missionary par excellence.
+Even so, we find Paul involved in non-traditional activities that supported his primary task of proclaiming the gospel and planting churches.
+In Corinth, Paul joined the tentmaking business of a Christian couple until he was supplied with resources that allowed him to devote himself fully to the Word (Acts 18:1-5).
+Priscilla and Aquila would later follow Paul to Ephesus (18:18-19), correct the theology of the traveling Apollos (Acts 18:24-28), and host a church in their house back in Rome (1 Corinthians 16:19).
 Paul calls them “my fellow workers” (Romans 16:3).
 They weren’t traditional missionaries like Paul.
-Still, God used their professional work and Christian faithfulness to help plant and strengthen local churches that spread the gospel among the nations.
+Still, God used their professional work in tandem with Paul's missionary work.
+This is the biblical root of non-traditional missions known today as "tent making" and "Business as Missions" (BAM).

 Paul’s purpose in his professional work wasn’t merely to support his missionary task.
-He also wanted to give an example for others to follow.
-Paul could point to his work ethic when discipling idle Christians (2 Thessalonians 3:6-12).
-He also wanted Christians to “adorn the doctrine” and commend the gospel by doing good works (Titus 2:1-14).
-Peter admonished the same and added that good works make a good defense in the face of gospel opposition (2 Peter 2:12-3:17).
-Christians spend most of their lives living out the gospel in the home, the workplace, and society.
-Nontraditional missions help model Christlikeness, build bridges to communities, and commend the gospel outside the church.
+He also wanted to commend the gospel and give new believers an example to follow.
+Paul pointed to his work ethic when discipling idle Christians and wanted churches to commend the gospel by adorning doctrine with good works (2 Thessalonians 3:6-12; Titus 2:1-14).
+The Apostle Peter admonished the same, adding that good works make a good defense in the face of gospel opposition (2 Peter 2:12-3:17).
+By implication, this is how non-traditional missions can help advance the Great Commission: they commend the gospel, open up gospel access, and model Christlikeness to new believers.
+My dad was a church-planter in Zimbabwe, but he often commented on how the mission hospital established a good reputation for the spread of the gospel.

 Why Nontraditional Missions Can Become a Noxious Weed